COMMONLY USED TERMS

 Section 2.
 Any person employed by a Healthcare Provider, or in a related business including but not limited to: Financial Services, Registration, Medical Records, and Billing and Utilization review, shall be eligible for membership in the Association.
 Any person in a related business shall be eligible to be an Associate Member.
 An application for membership shall be completed and submitted to the Secretary who shall have the responsibility of adding the new member to the mailing list.
 The Secretary shall notify the President of new members and introduce the new member to the Association.
 Any person or entity having completed an application for membership and fulfilling membership requirements shall be declared a member of the Association upon payment of the annual dues for the year.

 Section 3.
 The amount of annual dues for any year shall be determined by a majority of the Executive Board by October 31st of the preceding year.
-Dues shall be payable during the time period of November 1st through December 31st for the following year.
-The Treasurer shall notify any members two months in arrears of failure to remit annual dues.
-Those members whose dues are not paid by March 1st of the then current year shall have their membership from the Association revoked.
-The Secretary shall report to the Executive Board any members who are subject to membership revocation.
+Dues shall be payable during the time period of December 1st through January 31st.
+The Secretary shall report to the Executive Board any outstanding accounts receivable of members or sponsors.
 Dues shall be waived for any members serving as an Officer or member of the Executive Board.

 Section 4.
 Honorary Membership in COPAM is limited to a retired person who has demonstrated dedicated service to the Association or in the Healthcare field; honorary membership shall be granted upon recommendation of the Executive Board or by any Full Member of the Association.
 Upon approval by the Executive Board, honorary members shall be exempt from dues and shall not be entitled to vote or hold office, nor serve as a committee Chairman, but may serve as a committee member.
 To be considered, a current COPAM member may request Honorary Membership for himself/herself or another member may request Honorary Membership on behalf of another.